blak3r/treadspan/README.md

 4. You'll need to install these libraries:
    * Nimble (v2.2.1)
    * TFT_eSPI (2.5.43) - After you install this library, you'll have to edit User_Setup.h and User_Setup_Select.h as shown in [this image](/screenshots/TFT_eSPI_Setup.png).
+   * RTCLib.h (2.1.4) - Only needed if you're using an RTC chip
 5. Default Upload Speed of 921600 would not work for me.
 I'd get a packet error.
 Goto `Tools->Upload Speed` and select `460800`
 6. Change the partition Scheme `Tools->Partition Scheme` to `Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)`
 7. Depending on your hardware edit `#define`'s at the top of the file.

+### How do I add support for a new treadmill?
+It's pretty easy!
+You only need to modify the arduino code.
+The mobile app is universal.
+I outlined some steps I used for reverse engineering the Lifespan Fitness BLE protocol in the [Protocol Analysis](/protocol-analysis/README.md) Folder.

+1. Create a new `TreadmillDevice`, LifespanOmniConsoleTreadmillDevice is an example that uses Bluetooth Low Energy.
+2. Towards the top of treadspan.ino add a #define to select it, and then add to the `#if defined(OMNI_CONSOLE_MODE)`

+The TreadmillDevice interface is such that you have public methods for `setupHandler()` and `loopHandler()` which are called.
+You write the code to detect when treadmill sessions start / stop and call the `sessionStartedDetected` and `sessionEndedDetected` methods.
+Your `loopHandler()` method should not block the main loop, use callback methods and state variables appropriately.

 ### iOS Mobile App